timeplus-io/docs/docs/cli-sync.md

 Features:

 * Runs migration scripts in dictionary order (by script file names).
 * Supports Go template.
-All migration scripts will be rendered as Go tempaltes.
+All migration scripts will be rendered as Go templates.
 * Function for extracting UDF/A Javascript from Javascript files.

 ## timeplus sync apply [file_or_folder]